Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_Horizon_for_Data_Governance/getting_started_with_horizon_for_data_governance_in_snowflake.md

 #### Row-Access Policies

- Now that our Data Governor is happy with our Tag Based Dynamic Masking controlling masking at the column level, we will now look to restrict access at the row level for our test role.
+ Now that our Data Governor is happy with our Tag Based Dynamic Masking controlling masking at the column level, we will now look to restrict access at the row level for our Data Analyst role.

  Within our Customer  table, our role should only see Customers who are based in Massachussets(MA).